 Under the contributory negligence doctrine that Maryland uses, any percentage of blame assigned to the victim negates the defendant’s liability.
 In the example above, the victim’s speeding would release the driver who ran the stop sign from all liability because the victim contributed to their own accident.
 In a gym injury case, our lawyers can help fight against claims that you contributed to your own injuries by focusing the case on the gym’s negligence, the equipment manufacturer’s strict liability, or the errors a personal trainer made in instructing you on how to work out.

-Call Our Baltimore Gym and Fitness Center Injury Lawyers for a Free Legal Consultation
+Call Our Maryland Gym and Fitness Center Injury Lawyers for a Free Legal Consultation

 Working out or using a poorly maintained fitness center can cause substantial pain and suffering and potential lost income.
 Successfully suing a gym for injuries requires an understanding of the seriousness and the effects of the injury, the enforceability of liability waivers, and the extent of the negligent conduct. the experienced Baltimore fitness center and gym injury attorneys at Rice, Murtha & Psoras will work to see that you are justly compensated for your pain and suffering.
 Call us at (410) 694-7291 to set up a free consultation.